casgari/AC215_G4/README.md

 # AC215 - Milestone2 - ButterFlyer

 **Team Members**
-Pavlov Protovief, Paolo Primopadre and Pablo El Padron
+Cyrus Asgari, Ben Ray, Caleb Saul, Warren Sunada Wong, Chase Van Amburg

 **Group Name**
-Awesome Group
+Pavlos Perceptrons

 **Project**
-In this project we aim to develop an application that can identify various species of butterflies in the wild using computer vision and offer educational content through a chatbot interface.
+In this project we aim to develop an application that can process lecture videos to generate transcripts with key-word highlighting and offer auto-generated question and answer flashcards.

 ### Milestone2 ###